 Most moles are harmless.
 Harmless moles are not usually treated on the NHS.

 You can pay a private clinic to remove a mole, but it may be expensive.
-A GP can give you advice about where to get treatment.

 How to prevent cancerous moles